triplebeta/azure-otel-automation/automation/runbooks/Readme.md

 Runbook [ManuallyStartEventsRun.py](ManuallyStartEventsRun.py) shows how to use a parameter.

 In case the runbook is started from a webhook, it's more complex because the runbook receives 1 parameter, WEBHOOKDATA, containing all the data as a json string.
-The runbook [MyFirstPythonRunbookForWebhook.py](MyFirstPythonRunbookForWebhook.py) shows how to handle t
+The runbook [MyFirstPythonRunbookForWebhook.py](MyFirstPythonRunbookForWebhook.py) shows how to handle